 What is the Best VPN for Netflix?

 Because VPNs hide your location, you can access content from anywhere in the world.
-The country with the largest Netflix catalog is Japan, followed by the United States; Canada is number three, but you can see the entire list here.
+The country with the largest Netflix catalog is Japan, followed by the United States; Canada is number three.

 Main factors that you should look out for:

 - Price/services ratio